Holy crap. It’s 2023.

 The reason why I’m bringing up the move is the new place is interesting in the respect that we’re not sharing a street where everyone drag-races their cars or revs their Harleys until the engine explodes.
 So it’s actually quiet to do audio work in the future.

-In which the reason why we’re bringing this up is not only to have more additions in our Audio Testing section.
+The reason why we’re bringing this up is not only to have more additions in our Audio Testing section.
 But to perhaps start a new project.
 We’ve gotten e-mails from people wanting to use the samples in that section for their own applications and audio testing work.

 This verges on Voice Actor type of activity.
 We never really considered that path as something people may want.
 But perhaps in 2023 we’ll expand on that some more.
 Not just do a demo tape or something lame but actually give out something which could be usable with a ‘do whatever the fuck you want’ kind of license.